evildmp/afraid-to-commit/docs/remotes.rst

 Sometimes it will be much more convenient to do it from your commandline.
 There are various ways to do it, but here's one::

-    git fetch upstream # update information about the remote git merge upstream/master # merge the changes referred to by upstream/master
+    git checkout master # switch back to the master branch git fetch upstream # update information about the remote git merge upstream/master # merge the changes referred to by upstream/master